Indian Constitution Questions Answers

 Q23 :

-Which 'Law' Officers hold office at the pleasure of the President?
+Which legal officers serve at the pleasure of the President of India?

 A

-The Chief Justice of the Supreme Court and the Attorney-General
+Chief Justice of the Supreme Court and the Attorney General

 B